 In addition, Sacha has developed a practice respecting First Nation elections and governance issues.
 He has acted for Indigenous Governments/Tribunals in enforcing orders to remove people from Chief and Council and has acted for First Nation people in challenging elections.

 Public Law/Administrative Law

-Sacha’s work in Indigenous law ties into his practice in Public Law/Administrative law.
-Indigenous law frequently engages principles of administrative law, such as duties of fairness.
+Sacha’s work in Aboriginal law ties into his practice in Public Law/Administrative law.
+Aboriginal law frequently engages principles of administrative law, such as duties of fairness.
 In addition to acting for Indigenous Tribunals, Sacha has acted for and provided advice to other administrative tribunals, such as Workers’ Compensation tribunals and Residential Tenancies tribunals.